- January 20, 2021

 The updated digest of key topics discussed in Campbell Tickell’s CEO WhatsApp group is available to read.

-This COVID-19 responsive WhatsApp group was set up on 17th March 2020.
+This COVID-19 responsive WhatsApp group was set up a year ago on 17th March 2020.
 It has grown to 220 participants at the time of writing, comprising chief executives from housing associations and ALMOs across all four UK jurisdictions as well as the Republic of Ireland.

 Whereas initial discussions focused on how organisations were responding to the changing challenges faced on the ground and at an operational level, within a couple of weeks, a matter of key concern was how to build resiliency into their longer-term planning.
 The following summary provides an overview of discussions, arranged by theme.
 Prior to this, we have highlighted matters arising over the last week.